jotd666/amidar500/README.md

 TODO/ISSUES:

-- intro: fill maze use previous x/y like in bonus
+- intro: cattle slightly too low in y
-- intro/bonus: missing sprite
 - end of power: no palette reset!!! only if enemies killed
 - turn correction not perfect, sometimes character blocks
 - level 1: thief almost 8 loops: attacks
 - level 2: thief almost 7 loops: attacks
 - so on...
-- rip extra life sound
 - rip thief attack sound
 - thief attack pauses, then more or less random, then follow
 - highscore table: duplicate highscore from actual table